The Best Bird-Watching Spot in Every Province

 Reifel Bird Sanctuary

-The sanctuary is a 300-hectare oasis of wetlands, marshes and low dykes in the heart of the Fraser River Estuary, just an hour away from Vancouver.
-The spot, which is ideally located for birds in search of feeding and resting spots during their migration along the Pacific Coast, is home to a huge number of diverse migratory birds in both fall and spring.
+The Reifel Bird Sanctuary is a 300-hectare oasis of wetlands, marshes and low dykes in the heart of the Fraser River Estuary, just an hour away from Vancouver.
+Ideally situated for birds in search of feeding and resting spots during their migration along the Pacific Coast, it’s home to incredibly diverse species in both fall and spring.

 Besides waterfowl, you’re also likely to spot Red-Winged Blackbirds, Black-Capped Chickadees, Marsh Wren and more.
-What’s more, if you’re paying close attention to the feeders or flowers, you’ll also spot Rufous Hummingbirds feeding as they rapidly beat their wings, which is guaranteed to leave you in awe.
+If you’re paying close attention to the feeders or flowers, you’ll also spot Rufous Hummingbirds feeding as they rapidly beat their wings, which is guaranteed to leave you in awe.

 Runner up: Colony Farm Regional Park